HenrikJoreteg/dob-to-age/README.md

 `{days: 18}`

-If it gets any invalid input or errors, it will fail silently and just return an empty object.
-This is to make it easy to handle the result for rendering an age.
+If it gets any invalid input or errors, it will fail silently and just return null

-`{}`
+`null`

 ## install